How Do You Know Your Helichrysum is Good?

 Helichrysum (Helichrysum italicum) is also known as Everlasting and Immortelle.
 It is a member of the Aster/Daisy Family of plants.
 It has traditionally been wild-crafted, meaning gathered from the wild instead of cultivated.
 The oil comes from its flowers.
 It only grows in certain altitudes and climates.

 The main ingredient in Helichrysum oil is neryl acetate (25-50%).
-Gary Young believes this compound is key to Helichrysum’s amazing therapeutic benefits.
+Gary Young believes this compound is key to Helichrysum’s amazing benefits.
 Neryl acetate has no detectable fragrance.
 The fragrance of Helichrysum is mainly from two ketones in the oil: italidione (15-20% and beta-diketone (1-2%), both of which are unique to Helichrysum, not being found in any other oil.
 Neryl acetate, however, is found in many oils in minor or trace amounts.
 Neroli, Rose, and Petitgrain contain 1-3% neryl acetate while Bergamot, Lavandin, Melissa and Myrtle contain 0-1%.
 Helichrysum stands apart from all other oils in the large concentration of neryl acetate it contains, considerably higher than any other oil.

 Helichrysum also contains a significant quantity of sesquiterpenes (10-20%), mainly curcumene and caryophylene which may help regulate blood pressure and cholesterol and may have other beneficial properties.
 However, these sesquiterpenes have little or no fragrance and don’t contribute significantly to the aroma of Helichrysum.
 There is also l-limonene (8-13%), a monoterpene that adds an evergreen or pine-like note to the aroma of Helichrysum.
 Another key compound in Helichrysum is eugenol (1-2%), a phenol with anesthetic properties that contributes to the oil’s pain-relieving properties and adds a hint of clove to the aroma.
 There is also a minor amount of 1,8 cineol (1-2%) that adds a camphor-like fragrace to the oil.
 In addition to these main ingredients, there are more than a hundred other trace compounds, all of which have to be there for Helichrysum to provide the full spectrum of healing properties for which it is known.
 Virtually none of these other compounds contribute to the fragrance.

-Therefore, one could synthesize a pretty good imitation of Helichrysum in a laboratory that would closely mimic its fragrance, but contain none of its therapeutic qualities.
+Therefore, one could synthesize a pretty good imitation of Helichrysum in a laboratory that would closely mimic its fragrance, but contain none of its beneficial qualities.
 Just combine the right proportions of synthetic italidione, beta-diketone, l-limonene, eugenol, and 1,8 cineol and you would have an oil that, to most people, would smell exactly like Helichrysum, but at a fraction of the cost of natural Helichrysum.
-In fact, you could increase the percent of 1,8 cineol a little, or add a little camphor, and the oil would have a stronger, more intense fragrance than therapeutic grade Helichrysum that might fool you into thinking that it was a better, stronger, more potent grade than the real thing.
+In fact, you could increase the percent of 1,8 cineol a little, or add a little camphor, and the oil would have a stronger, more intense fragrance than premium grade Helichrysum that might fool you into thinking that it was a better, stronger, more potent grade than the real thing.

 However, a person with a trained nose would not be fooled and would know the difference right away.
 While neryl acetate has no fragrance, its presence in Helichrysum in its natural proportions of 25-50% alters the fragrance of all of the other ingredients.
 Thus, a fragrance expert can tell if neryl acetate is missing or in too low a concentration by the overall bouquet of the fragrance from all the other constituents.
 There are few people in the world who can do this.